-- Part-time faculty may transfer compensable sick leave balances from another Washington State public community and/or technical college, any state agency, and educational service district, or any other institution of higher education (as defined in RCW 28.b.10.016) when SCCD becomes the sole employer for their part-time employment.
-Part-time faculty must petition to transfer their sick leave balance any time after the second consecutive quarter in which SCCD has been their sole employer. - Part-time faculty hired into a full-time position with SCCD may petition to transfer their compensable sick leave balances from other institutions as defined in 5.2.e above anytime following the day full-time employment commences.
-Sick leave balances accrued from other Washington State institutions as defined above after the day full-time employment commences cannot be transferred to SCCD. - Compensable and non-compensable sick leave earned within the SCCD will be carried forward as earned for parttime faculty hired into a full-time position with SCCD.
-Upon change from part-time to full-time faculty status, accumulated non-compensable sick leave will be carried forward as non-compensable sick leave. - 5.3 Attendance Incentive Program.
+- 3. Emergency leave (not covered by Section 5.4 below) and not to exceed two (2) days per year, shall be granted in the event a faculty member must meet legal, personal or business obligations which unexpectedly arise and cannot be fulfilled outside of the normally posted schedule.
+Such leave shall exclude attendance at state legislative meetings, lobbying, Association or Union activities or business, fund raising, or other activities of a political nature; leaves for the purpose of seeking prospective employment with another employer, and leaves for holiday or recreational purposes or for gainful employment or self-employment. - H. Transferability - Part-time faculty may transfer compensable sick leave balances from another Washington State public community and/or technical college, any state agency, and educational service district, or any other institution of higher education (as defined in RCW 28.b.10.016) when SCD becomes the sole employer for their part-time employment.
+Part-time faculty must petition to transfer their sick leave balance any time after the second consecutive quarter in which SCD has been their sole employer. - Part-time faculty hired into a full-time position with SCD may petition to transfer their compensable sick leave balances from other institutions as defined in 5.2.H.1 above anytime following the day full-time employment commences.
+Sick leave balances accrued from other Washington State institutions as defined above after the day full-time employment commences cannot be transferred to SCD. - Compensable and non-compensable sick leave earned within the SCD will be carried forward as earned for parttime faculty hired into a full-time position with SCD.
+Upon change from part-time to full-time faculty status, accumulated non-compensable sick leave will be carried forward as non-compensable sick leave.

+5.3 Attendance Incentive Program.
 In January of the year following any year in which a minimum of sixty (60) days of illness, injury, bereavement, and emergency leave is accrued in accordance with Section 5.2 above, any eligible employee upon written request may receive remuneration for compensable unused illness, injury, bereavement, and emergency leave accumulated in the previous year at a rate equal to one day's current monetary compensation of the employee for each four (4) full days of such accrued leave in excess of sixty (60) days.